matrixinfer-ai/kthena/docs/kthena/docs/reference/cli/kthena_get_templates.md

-## minfer get templates
+## kthena get templates

 List available manifest templates

 ### Synopsis

-List all available manifest templates that can be used with minfer commands.
+List all available manifest templates that can be used with kthena commands.

 Templates are predefined combinations of kthena resources that can be customized with your specific values.

 ```
-minfer get templates [flags]
+kthena get templates [flags]
 ```

 ### Options